MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 ## Symboltable
+- De-/Serialization functionality for the symbol table ([`XXX serialization`][XXX where to be found?])
+- [`XXX CD4AnalysisSymbolTableCreator`][CD4ASTC]
+  handles the creation and linking of the symbols

+## Symbol kinds used by the MontiArc language (importable):

+TODO @DS: check the following sections

+The MontiArc language imports the following symbols kinds:
+- `FieldSymbol` The symbol of a component field or configuration parameter.
+                        Kind is imported, symbols are defined locally only.
+- `TypeVarSymbol` The symbol of a type parameter of a component.
+                        Kind is imported, symbols are defined locally only.
+- `TypeSymbol` The symbol of a data type of ports, parameters, and components fields.
+                        Kind and symbol instances are imported.

+## Symbol kinds defined by the MontiArc language (exported):
 The MontiArc language family defines the following symbols:

-- **ComponentTypeSymbol** The symbol of a component type providing the component's specification.
-Spans a scope that holds the symbols representing the type parameters, component fields, configuration parameters, ports, and subcomponent instances of the component type.
+- `**ComponentTypeSymbol**` The symbol of a component type providing the component's specification.
+Spans a scope that holds the symbols representing the type parameters, configuration parameters, component fields, ports, and subcomponent instances of the component type.
-- **ComponentInstanceSymbol** The symbol of a component instance.
-A component instance has a type corresponding to a compnent type symbol.
+- `**ComponentInstanceSymbol**` The symbol of a component instance.
+A component instance has a component type.
-- **PortSymbol** The symbol of a port.
-A port has a type corresponding to a type symbol.
+- `**PortSymbol**` The symbol of a port.
+A port has a type corresponding to a (normal) type expression, like `int`, `Signal`, or also `Set<String>`.

-Additionally, the MontiArc language family imports the following symbols:

-- **FieldSymbol** The symbol of a component field or configuration parameter.
-- **TypeVarSymbol** The symbol of a type parameter of a component.
-- **TypeSymbol** The symbol of a data type of ports, parameters, and component fields.
+Please note that MontArc keeps the type expressions knwon from MontiCore's types and the *component types* already syntactically disjoint.
+They cannot be mixed up.

+## Symbols imported by MontiArc models:
+- `**TypeSymbol**`: Through explicit import statements, a list of artifacts may provide types.
+  - Subsequent extensions of MontiArc will also use the signatures provided by these types (e.g. method signatures).
+- `**ComponentTypeSymbol**`: MontiArc models may import and use component types defined in other models.
+A `ComponentTypeSymbol` is equipped with additional symbols, such as `PortSymbol` and symbols for their parameters.
+- no other kind of symbols is imported.
+E.g., isolated fields or methods are not imported.

+## Symbols exported by MontiArc models:
+- `**ComponentTypeSymbol**` each MontiArc model provides at least one newly defined and externally usable component type.
+  If further component types are defined, then all these component types are exported as well (MontiArc model is usable as library).
+- `**PortSymbol**`s are exported as elements of the component types.
+- The exported symbols are available in the symbol table  `*.masym`.

 <img src="pics/MontiArc.SymbolTable.PNG" alt="drawing" height="400px"/>